civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal.md

 The solution is to turn off the PayPal Sales Tax option.

 Sales tax support is added to core in v.
 4.6, and there is a Canadian Sales Tax extension available.
-Feel free to contact Joe (dot) Murray (at) JMAConsulting (dot) biz for advice on how to create an extension for your jurisdiction if need be.# PayPal Website Payments Pro and Express Configuration
+Feel free to contact Joe (dot) Murray (at) JMAConsulting (dot) biz for advice on how to create an extension for your jurisdiction if need be.

- **Table of Contents**

-* Overview

-* Overview of Paypal Pro
-* Overview of Paypal Express

-* Configuration

-* PHP Configuration Requirements
-* Create a Developer Central Account
-* Create a Business (Merchant) Account on the PayPal Sandbox
-* Enable Website Payments Pro for Your Sandbox Account
+# PayPal Website Payments Pro and Express Configuration
-* Configure API Access

-* Generate API Signature Credential
-* Configure CiviContribute Using API Signature

-* Configure Drupal Error Reporting
-* Assign this Processor to your Contribution or Event Registration Page(s)
-* Test-drive a CiviContribute Online Contribution Page
-* Recurring Contributions
-* Apply for and Configure Your LIVE Account

-* Troubleshooting

-* Turning on Taxes in PayPal causes payments to remain pending

 !!! note "Scope and Audience"